andrewdavidmackenzie/pigg/README.md

 - Persisting of GPIO config to flash and recovery at reboot/restart so that the GPIO continues to work as before
 - `udev` rules file for allowing user access (for `piggui` application) to USB devices on Linux machines

-Additions to `piglet` functionality:
+Additions to `pigglet` functionality:

 - Persisting of GPIO config to disk and recovery at reboot/restart so that the GPIO continues where you left off
-- mDNS discoverability of `piglets` on the network and get the details required to connect to them by `TCP` or `Iroh`
+- mDNS discoverability of `pigglets` on the network and get the details required to connect to them by `TCP` or `Iroh`

 ## Other Features